ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 Fig :ref:`fig-coreclasses` displays the relationships between core classes used in the SciSheets backend.

-UC1-UC3 pose several challenges.
-Prominent among these are that:
+The use casses create the following requirements:
-(a) the user need not be aware of data dependencies between columns and (b) column formulas may be arbitrary Python scripts.
+(a) SciSheets must perform calculations without prior knowledge of data dependencies between columns; and
+(b) column formulas may be arbitrary Python scripts.
-In particular,

-1. Automated detection of data dependencies is not possible since there made be code with "eval" statements or calls to external python functions.

-2. Error localization must be more sophisticated than identify the column in which a syntax error occurred since the column formula may be a lengthy script.
+The latter means that *SciSheets cannot use a static analysis to discover data dependencies between columns* (as is possible in a traditional spreadsheet).
+To see the issue here, note that a formula may contain an *eval* statement on a string variable whose value cannot be determined until runtime.
+Another example is that a formula may call an external function that changes values in columns.

+A second implication follows from (b); this relates to debuggability.
+Specifically,
+since a formula may be a script consisting of many lines, syntax errors and exceptions must localize the problem to a line within the script.
+We refer to this as the *Script Debuggability Use Case*.

-We begin with (1), our inability to use automated dependency detection.
+We begin with our approach to handling data dependencies.
-Our solution here is ...
+Our solution is ...

 Concern (2), localizing errors, seques into a broader discussion of how spreadsheets are executed.
 This must be done in a way so that the column formulas run in a standalone program.